Understanding how to grade a sports card is vital for both new collectors and grizzled veterans of the hobby.

 Most collectors will agree that the three best card grading companies are Professional Sports Authenticator (PSA), Sportscard Guaranty (SGC), and Beckett Grading Services (BGS and BVG).

-As to who is the best grader, it's mostly subjective, as each collector has their own different experiences.
-For vintage cards, collectors tend to gravitate to PSA, SGC with BVG a distant third.
+Who is the best grader is mostly subjective, as each collector has different experiences.
+Collectors tend to gravitate toward PSA and SGC for vintage cards, with BVG a distant third.

 There have been some issues of trust recently in regard to third-party graders due to several trimming-related scandals.
 A lot of these issues surround PSA.
-Thus I know some collectors that will only grade through SGC now.
+Thus, I know some collectors who will only grade through SGC now.

 As to collectors, our recent survey found that in five different categories, PSA was found to be the best grading company in four of the five categories: accuracy, trust, customer service, and data quality.